Back to All Case Studies

 Key Results

-55% reduction in scheduling coordination time; near-zero missed internal deadlines
+55% reduction in scheduling coordination time; near-zero missed internal deadlines; 7 hours/week of manager time recovered

 Estimated Financial Impact